 At Arthur’s Seat Hutton saw evidence that molten magma had forced its way into and through older sedimentary layers near the earth’s surface, and he concluded that in some places rocks must get deeply buried and eventually melt before making their way back up to the surface as magma (he didn’t actually use the word ‘magma,’ however – although the English word was known in Hutton’s day, it wasn’t used in a geological sense until much later).
 Hutton developed the idea of geological cycles – erosion, buildup and deep burial of sedimentary layers, melting, and, finally, uplift.
 Each cycle starts with erosion and ends with uplift, and then it begins all over again.
 You can imagine such cycles going on forever, hence Hutton’s phrase ‘no vestige of a beginning, no prospect of an end.’

-See the accompanying photo for an illustration of what Hutton saw in Edinburgh near Arthur’s Seat, where the 10K run took place (click the image for an enlarged view).
+See the photo above for an illustration of what Hutton saw in Edinburgh near Arthur’s Seat, where the 10K run took place.
 The young people are standing on tilted layers of ancient sedimentary rock; the darker rocks above are the now-frozen magma.
 Can you discern the way the magma intruded into and lifted up a block of older sedimentary rock?